Shortcuts and Suggestions

 - When you provide an Add to Siri button for your custom intent, people can create a shortcut they can run with their voice (for guidance, see Help People Add Shortcuts).

-The Shortcuts app is also available on Apple Watch running watchOS 7 and later.
+The Shortcuts app is also available in macOS 12 and later and in watchOS 7 and later.
 For developer guidance, see SiriKit > Shortcuts.

 Make a donation every time people perform the action.
 When you donate a shortcut each time people perform the associated action, you help the system more accurately predict the best time and place to offer the shortcut.